Waqar Younis: Early career

 Younis began his cricket career in 1987/88 in Pakistan, playing for several first-class cricket clubs, and got his break with the Multan under-19 team.
 However he suffered an injury in which he lost the little finger on his left hand, after he had jumped into a canal.
 He recovered from this accident and went on to continue his sporting career.
-He was eventually discovered by former Pakistan captain, Imran Khan and was selected to be part of the national side.
+He was eventually discovered by former Pakistan captain, Imran Khan and was selected to be part of the national team.
 He had played only six first-class games when he got picked for the Pakistan camp out of the blue.
 Waqar says "I remember Imran was not feeling well at the time, and was not present at the camp.
 Luckily the Super Wills Cup was going on, and there was a match between United Bank and Delhi XI.
 Saleem Jaffar got injured, and I got the opportunity to play that game.
 Imran watched me on TV, and actually came to the ground to watch the end of the game.
 The very next day, he met me and told me that I will be going to Sharjah next month.
 Just meeting Imran at the time was enough of an experience for me, but for him to notify me of my selection was just out of this world."